github2474/github2474/README.md

 - 👋 Hi, I’m @github2474
-- 👀 I’m interested in html,css,js
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning Springcloud Alibaba
-- 💞️ I’m looking to collaborate on small game
+- 💞️ I’m looking to collaborate on commercial software
 - 📫 How to reach me wc: y2474353483

 <!---